Masterpiece Stories

 Rio de Janeiro is one of the most popular tourist destinations in South America.
 It is nicknamed the “Marvelous City” for its Copacabana beach, Christ the Redeemer statue, and the Carnaval.
 Beatriz Milhazes depicts the spirited ambiance of Rio de Janeiro through Sonho Tropical.
 It captures the city’s colorful atmosphere with its tropical flowers, Baroque colonial architecture, and famed vibrant textiles.

-Beatriz Milhazes: Beatriz Milhazes, Sonho Tropical, 2017, White Cube Gallery, London, UK.
+Beatriz Milhazes: Beatriz Milhazes, Sonho Tropical, 2017, acrylic on canvas, White Cube Gallery, London, UK.
 Detail.

 Beatriz Milhazes, Sonho Tropical, 2017, acrylic on canvas, White Cube Gallery, London, UK.
 Detail.